 I am concerned about IP issues.
 How much detail about my research/technology do I have to put into the proposal?

-You are not expected to put details about your research or technology that you feel are proprietary or particularly sensitive.
+You are not expected to include proprietary or sensitive details about your research or technology in the proposal.
 However, you should include sufficient information for staff and reviewers to adequately assess your proposal.
-Also, include a statement indicating that certain information is omitted for that reason so that reviewers will not perceive it as a weakness in the proposal.
+Also, include a statement indicating that certain information is omitted so reviewers will not perceive it as a weakness in the proposal.

 I have preliminary data that I feel must be included in my proposal.
-Where in the proposal should it go?
+Where should I include this in the proposal?

-It is very important to include preliminary data in your proposal.
+It is extremely important to include preliminary data in your proposal.
 The data should be included in the background section.

 What are you looking for in a timeline diagram?

 There are many ways to do a timeline diagram – you may use a Gantt chart, a bar graph, a line diagram, a table, etc. Be sure to include a short description of each aim or objective and the major tasks necessary to accomplish these aims along with the relative start and completion dates.
 Here are a couple of examples:

 I have received a fund-if-funds permit award notice and am waiting to find out if I will receive funding.
 I have some time-sensitive quotes - may I begin ordering supplies and/or equipment in hopes of getting the award?